berryamin/Python/Python-3/Doc/library/dis.rst

 .. opcode:: MAKE_FUNCTION (argc)

    Pushes a new function object on the stack.
+From bottom to top, the consumed stack must consist of

+   * ``argc & 0xFF`` default argument objects in positional order
+   * ``(argc >> 8) & 0xFF`` pairs of name and default argument, with the name
+     just below the object on the stack, for keyword-only parameters
+   * ``(argc >> 16) & 0x7FFF`` parameter annotation objects
+   * a tuple listing the parameter names for the annotations (only if there are ony annotation objects)
-TOS is the code associated with the function.
-The function object is defined to have *argc* default parameters, which are found below TOS.
+   * the code associated with the function (at TOS1)
+   * the :term:`qualified name` of the function (at TOS)

 .. opcode:: MAKE_CLOSURE (argc)

    Creates a new function object, sets its *__closure__* slot, and pushes it on the stack.
-TOS is the code associated with the function, TOS1 the tuple containing cells for the closure's free variables.
+TOS is the :term:`qualified name` of the function, TOS1 is the code associated with the function, and TOS2 is the tuple containing cells for the closure's free variables.
 The function also has *argc* default parameters, which are found below the cells.

 .. opcode:: BUILD_SLICE (argc)